brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-10.md

 Hexes and curses whizzed through the air, catching the unwary and the reckless, forcing them to pull back where ever they had begun to make progress.
-There was no one to aim their retaliation against, as most of the curses came through the arrowslits* in the sides walls.
+There was no one to aim their retaliation against, as most of the curses came through the arrowslits\[^120-3] in the sides walls.
 Mandalari ordered his men to scattered, to draw their fire power and exhaust them, while he circled and looked for weaknesses.
 Nothing immediately came to his attention, and everywhere he looked the defenses, whether they were from the witches and wizards inside or the castle itself, were solid and unyielding.
 Flying low as he passed over the lake nearly spelled his end when several enormous tentacles shot out of the air, nearly knocking him from his broom and dragging him into